ethereum/portal-network-specs/state-network.md

 This document is the specification for the sub-protocol that supports on-demand availability of state data from the execution chain.

-> 🚧 THE SPEC IS IN A STATE OF FLUX AND SHOULD BE CONSIDERED UNSTABLE 🚧

 ## Overview

 The execution state network is a [Kademlia](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) DHT that uses the [Portal Wire Protocol](./portal-wire-protocol.md) to establish an overlay network on top of the [Discovery v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-wire.md) protocol.

-State data from the execution chain consists of all account data from the main storage trie, all contract storage data from all of the individual contract storage tries, and the individul bytecodes for all contracts.
+State data from the execution chain consists of all account data from the main storage trie, all contract storage data from all of the individual contract storage tries, and the individul bytecodes for all contracts across all historical state roots.
+This is traditionally referred to as an "archive node".

 ### Data

-All of the execution layer state data is stored in two different formats.

-- Raw trie nodes
-- Leaf data with merkle proof

-#### Types

 The network stores the full execution layer state which emcompases the following:

-- Account leaf nodes with accompanying trie proof.
+- Account trie nodes
-- Contract storage leaf nodes with accompanying trie proof.
+- Contract storage trie nodes
 - Contract bytecode

+The network is implemented as an "archive" node meaning that it stores all tries for all historical blocks.

 #### Retrieval

-- Account trie leaf data by account address and state root.
+- Account trie nodes by their node hash.
-- Contract storage leaf data by account address, state root, and slot number.
+- Contract storage trie nodes by their node hash.
-- Contract bytecode by address and code hash.
+- Contract bytecode by code hash.

 ## Specification